EUGIC 2017 Budapest takes place 29-30 November 2017 at

 Session 3 | The Benefits of Urban Green Infrastructure

-Sustainable cities, health and well-being benefits, food growing – vertical farms, air quality, cooling and stormwater management
+Nature-based solutions for sustainable cities – from health and well-being benefits, food growing, and vertical farms to air quality, urban cooling and stormwater management.

 Panel discussion and Q&A